About Us

 Emmanuel is known for seeking truth, justice and equality for all.
 Questions are welcome here, and I am the first to acknowledge that we do not have all the answers and are comfortable in that.
 All of us search for meaning and purpose in life.
 It is in that quest that we welcome others to join us, recognizing that we all navigate life in different ways and time tables.
-Some of our folks know little about the Bible and some know quite a bit about it - that's ok too.
-Some of us come only on Sunday mornings, and some of us attend every opportunity offered.
+Some of our folks know little about the Bible and some know quite a bit about it – that’s OK too.
+Some of us come only on Sunday morning, and some of us attend every opportunity offered.

 We invite you to connect with others who have questions, discover what you believe and belong to a faith family who will love you and accept you, no matter what.
 The most important thing you need to know about us is that we are a community that really cares about one another and strives to show our love of God and love of neighbor as best we can.